Education in Israel: Societal approach to education

 Israel's populace is well educated and Israeli society highly values education.
 Education is a core value in Jewish culture and in Israeli society at large with many Israeli parents sacrificing their own personal comforts and financial resources to provide their children with the highest standards of education possible.
 Much of the Israeli Jewish population seek education as a passport to a decent white collar professional job and a middle class paycheck in the country's competitive high-tech economy.
 Jewish parents take great responsibility to inculcate the value of education in their children at a young age.
 Striving for high academic achievement and educational success is stressed in many modern Jewish Israeli households as parents make sure that their children are well educated adequately in order to gain the necessary technological skills needed for employment success to compete in Israel's modern high-tech job market.
 Israelis see competency with in demand job skills such as literacy in math and science as especially necessary for employment success in Israel's competitive 21st-century high-tech economy.
 Israel's Jewish population maintains a relatively high level of educational attainment where just under half of all Israeli Jews (46%) hold post-secondary degrees.
 This figure has remained stable in their already high levels of educational attainment over recent generations.
 Israeli Jews (among those ages 25 and older) have average of 11.6 years of schooling making them one of the most highly educated of all major religious groups in the world.
-In Arab, Christian and Druze schools, the exam on Biblical studies is replaced by an exam on Muslim, Christian or Druze heritage.
+In Arab schools, the exam on Biblical studies is replaced by an exam on Muslim, Christian or Druze heritage.
 Maariv described the Christian Arabs sectors as "the most successful in education system", since Christians fared the best in terms of education in comparison to any other religion in Israel.
 Israeli children from Russian-speaking families have a higher bagrut pass rate at high-school level.
 Although amongst immigrant children born in the Former Soviet Union, the bagrut pass rate is highest amongst those families from European FSU states at 62.6%, and lower amongst those from Central Asian and Caucasian FSU states.
 In 2014, 61.5% of all Israeli twelfth graders earned a matriculation certificate.